EMIT-leadership-development/emit/_posts/Transformation-Stories/2020-12-01-from-the-heart-of-an-alumni-lady-from-uganda-.md

 layout: post
 hero: Sarah Kwagala Kasozi
 heroQuote: >-
-  What a blessing because I knew what Emit meant, the wholesome teachings that they give that are life-changing...
+  What a blessing because I knew what EMIT meant, the wholesome teachings that they give that are life-changing...
 hero_Quote_Cite: Sarah Kwagala Kasozi
 hero_image: